ShunLu91/Single-Path-One-Shot-NAS/README.md

 Yet, there are still some differences with the [official version](https://github.com/megvii-model/SinglePathOneShot) such as data preprocessing and some hyper parameters.

 I have done supernet training in the CIFAR-10 dataset and randomly sampled 1K models to validate.
-The model accuracy distribution is as below:
+The model checkpoint and  accuracy distribution are as below:

 | Supernet | Random_Search |
 | --- | --- |